setrofim/veraison-event-log-slides/veraison-event-log.md

 ## Conclusion

-- For situations such live firmware update, where the log size is expected to be small, we don't need to do anything apart form implementing an appropriate scheme (Option 1).
+- For situations such live firmware update, where the log size is expected to be small, we don't need to do anything apart from implementing an appropriate scheme (Option 1).
 - Option 2 would require significant changes to both the protocol, and the internal verifier flow, however are potentially useful beyond support for event logs.
 - Option 3 is a significant departure from the present model assumed by Veraison.
-It requires either crating or assuming the existence of additional infrastructure.
+It requires either creating or assuming the existence of additional infrastructure.
 If the former, then its a major increase of Veraison's scope;
   if the latter, we may need to add an additional set of interfaces to the external services (though can potentially be contained within a scheme).